 Homemade woodturning tools and Record CL1 lathe modifications.

 Woodturning can be a expensive hobby so any tools you can make is always a bonus, I always try to make tools or adapt machinery if I can.
-I dont totally run my workshop on homemade equipement I do have a Electra Becksum bandsaw, Radial saw, Planer thicknesser, belt sander, dust extraction etc but sometimes the satisfaction of making your own tools can be as good as turning out a good bowl.
-Maybe one day i will have a Robust lathe !!!
+I dont totally run my workshop on homemade equipement I do have band saw, dust extractor etc. but making simple tools can save a lot of money

 Record CL1 motor conversion,